Skip to Content

 The Queen Mary had almost double the gross tonnage of the Titanic.

-The gross tonnage of the Titanic is smaller than any modern cruise ship in the Royal Caribbean fleet but the gross tonnage of the Queen Mary is similar to that of Royal Caribbean’s Enchantment of the Seas.
+The gross tonnage of the Titanic is smaller than any modern cruise ship in the Royal Caribbean fleet.
+The gross tonnage of the Queen Mary is similar to that of Royal Caribbean’s Enchantment of the Seas.

 queen mary vs titanic gross tonnage comparison chart graph